jinghuazhao/PW-pipeline/README.md

 * [Tissue and network plots](https://github.com/jinghuazhao/PW-pipeline/wiki/Tissue-and-network-plots)
 * [Result collection](https://github.com/jinghuazhao/PW-pipeline/wiki/Result-collection)

-You can make changes to the configuration files for each software in their respective direcories.
+You can make changes to the configuration files for each software in their own direcories.
 See also [software-notes](https://github.com/jinghuazhao/software-notes) on how to set up VEGAS2, as in [vegas2v2.sh](vegas2v2.sh).

 ## RELATED LINKS